Sowerby, North Yorkshire

-Sowerby (/ˈsaʊərbi/) is a village, electoral ward and civil parish in the Hambleton District of North Yorkshire, England immediately south of the neighbouring market town of Thirsk.
+Sowerby (/ˈsaʊərbi/) is a village, electoral ward and civil parish in North Yorkshire, England immediately south of the neighbouring market town of Thirsk.
 Although the boundary between the two parishes runs very close to Thirsk town centre, the village retains its own identity and has a separate Parish Council.
 The author James Herriot lived in the village.

 History

 The lines of a Roman road can still be seen in the fields to the north and east of the village along the Green Lane and was known as the Saxty Way.

-The village is mentioned twice in the Domesday Book as Sorebi in the Yarlestre hundred.
+The village is mentioned twice in the Domesday Book as Sorebi in the Yarlestre wapentake.
 The land was split across both the head manors of Easingwold and Newsham.
 At the time of the Norman invasion, the manors were split between Earl Morcar and Ligulf, who granted land to Orm.
 Afterwards, the lands became Crown property.
 The overlordship was granted to the Mowbray family, who granted land to William Lascelles in 1228.
 The Lascelles family held their manor until 1602, when it was sold to the Meynell family.
 The manor has followed the inheritance of the manor at North Kilvington since then.
 William de Vescy of Kildare held a mesne lordship in the area in the 14th century.

+Sowerby has maintained its own parish identity, a sense of place that has waxed and waned due to proximity to a market town.
+The surviving parish registers date from 1569.
+During the mid to late 19th century, when wapentakes and hundreds across England and Wales were becoming ill-fitted to administering poor laws, sanitary districts and the administration of justice, some innovations were tried.
+In the wapentake of Birdforth, some villages near Thirsk were more closely coordinated.
+Sowerby was ranked as a chapelry, in the parish and union of Thirsk, in the 19th century administration of the wapentake of Birdforth, which is why the parish does not appear on some simplified maps of that time.
+Eventually the wapentake became inactive as other administrative bodies were implemented, thus Sowerby parish council could be focused on specific needs and issues.

 The Lascelles (Lassels) family were also credited with building a terrace of houses at the north end of the village, still known as Blue (or Bribery) Terrace, since tenants were expected to vote for the candidate who supported the Tory cause.
 Historically, and until its abolition in 1974, Sowerby was part of the North Riding of Yorkshire for administrative purpose.
 At the same time the former Thirsk Rural District Council, of which Sowerby was also a part, was itself abolished.